Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Parenting together is a shared journey, and dealing with a child’s death is as well.
 In bereavement, the couple journey will be hard.
 But it does not have to end in disaster.

-After a child’s death, most couples worry that it will be very hard to stay together, and even if they do they often worry about whether they will be able to have a good marital relationship.
+After a child’s death, most couples worry that it will be very hard to stay together.
+Even if they do, they often worry about whether they will be able to have a good marital relationship.

-If either of you is worried about your marital future, it may help a lot to say to each other that you have those worries and to resolve to stay together.
+If either of you is worried about your marital future, it may help to say to each other that you have those worries.
+Then resolve to stay together.
 Whether you talk about it immediately or later, it can be an important step toward a strong and lasting relationship.
 Many grieving parents remember clearly the talk they had with their partner in which they said something like, “It’s going to be hard for us, but I am committed to staying with you.”

 Erica: One thing we talked about the morning we found David dead was we knew that people had problems with marriages after a child died.
 We made a decision that we were going to continue to be married and that we were going to have to work at it for the other two children.
 I didn’t want David to be ashamed of us.
 We had to do that for his memory too.
 I didn’t want him to be the cause of our marriage breaking up.